mdn/content/files/en-us/web/api/file_system_access_api/index.md

 The [origin private file system (OPFS)](https://fs.spec.whatwg.org/#origin-private-file-system) is a storage endpoint private to the origin of the page, providing optional access to a special kind of file that is highly optimized for performance, for example, by offering in-place and exclusive write access to a file's content.

-Files in the OPFS differ from the files that you'd select using a picker.
-Storing data in the OPFS is similar to storing data in any other browser-provided storage mechanism that's private to the origin of the page (e.g. the {{domxref("IndexedDB API", "IndexedDB API", "", "nocode")}}).
+Storing data in the OPFS is similar to storing data in any other browser-provided storage mechanism that's private to the origin of the page (for example the {{domxref("IndexedDB API", "IndexedDB API", "", "nocode")}}).
+This means that files in the OPFS differ from files selected using a picker in the following ways:

-This means that:

-- Permission prompts are not required to access the files in the OPFS.
+- Permission prompts are not required to access files in the OPFS.
-- Clearing data for the site deletes the entire OPFS (which isn't the case for non-OPFS files).
+- Clearing data for the site deletes the OPFS.
-- The OFPS is subject to quota restrictions (again, not the case for non-OPFS files).
+- The OFPS is subject to browser quota restrictions.

 Files can be manipulated inside the OPFS via a three-step process: